Rolling Hills & Beautiful Beaches make Horse Riding In Devon a real pleasure.

 The beaches, shores and estuaries, the traditional landscape with its rolling fields, woods and hedgerows, the lowland heaths, the moors and uplands; all make horse riding in Devon an experience not to be missed.

-Devon is true horse friendly county.
+Devon is a truly horse friendly county.

 Dartmoor offers riding without parallel, it covers more than 300 square miles and is England’s largest wilderness